sjstretton/screwed/02-ProgressAndProblems.md

 Both proposals are outlined later.

-## Proposal 4: Minising Barriers To Change
+## Principle 4: Minimising Barriers To Change

 To Beveridge we add our own fourth principle, that the proposed changes should be prioritised: maximising the benefit and minimising the resistance.
 So, in addition to considering the motivation for change, we need also to consider barriers to change.